ApryseSDK/webviewer-react-toolkit/src/components/FileOrganizer/README.md

-Page organizer allows you to view multiple page files and use drag-and-drop to re-order them.
+The file organizer allows you to view multiple page files and use drag-and-drop to re-order them.

 ## Handling `onMove`